sagitaninta/MSc_Project/Creating a conservation score reference file.md

 # Calculating load scores from pre-computed conservation scores

-Short overview of how to take pre-computed phyloP and phastcons scores from UCSC and use these to compute load scores for the species of interest.
+Short overview of how to take pre-computed phyloP and phastcons scores from UCSC and use these to compute load scores for a species of interest.

 ## Creating a reference file